seanhumbarger/things3-workflow/README.md

 - **Plugin Cache**: Prevents duplicate imports and allows clearing or rebuilding the cache from the command palette.
 - **Overwrite Handling**: If a note is deleted but the cache is missing, the plugin will overwrite the file on next import.
 - **Desktop-Only**: Optimized for Obsidian's desktop app, with no mobile support.

-## Installation

-1. **Via Obsidian Community Plugins** (Recommended):
-    - Open Obsidian.
-    - Go to **Settings > Community plugins**.
-    - Search for "Things3 Workflow".
-    - Install and enable the plugin.

-**Prerequisites**:
-- Obsidian version 0.15.0 or higher.
-- Things3 installed with an accessible SQLite database.

 ## Usage